vavrines/UGKSFlux/README.md

 The detailed meanings and usage of the variables required can be found in the annotations of the source code.

 # Example
 Two examples for using this program are provided, i.e. numerical simulations of 1D normal shock structure and 2D lid-driven cavity.
-To run them, first create a working directory, and then copy the files ../examples/1D shock structure/ or ../examples/2D lid-driven cavity/ into the new directory.
+To run them, first create a working directory, and then copy the files ./example/1D shock structure/ or ./example/2D lid-driven cavity/ into the new directory.
 Make the program through
 `$ Make`
 and run the program
 `$./bin/CloudCFD$`

+The Makefile is provided for the users who have gnu make installed.
+If you are using some IDEs (e.g. Visual Studio), please use the compiling function provided by the IDE.

 # License
 Copyright (C) 2019 Tianbai Xiao tianbaixiao@gmail.com